UCI-CHRS/GEE-Training-2025/assets/Additional Resources.md

 ---

 # Navigating the GEE documentation
 The GEE documentation is comprehensive.
-Depending on what you are looking for, there are two main places in the official documentation to look: the **guides** and the **API documentation**.
+Depending on what you are looking for, there are two main places in the official documentation to look: the **Guides** and the **Reference** (API documentation).

 > **Note:** Google Earth Engine (GEE) can be accessed through two programming languages: JavaScript, and Python.
 In this training we have used the Python interface, but be aware that some of the documentation will show examples in JavaScript instead of Python.
 However, the Earth Engine commands are similar in both languages.
 If needed, the `geemap` module that we use in this training has a function for converting JavaScript code to Python.
 A tutorial is available [here](https://geemap.org/notebooks/15_convert_js_to_py/), and the function documentation is [here](https://geemap.org/conversion/?h=js_snippet_to_py#geemap.conversion.jrc_hist_monthly_history).